dotherightthing/kss-node/demo-dotherightthing/README.md

 1. `.styleguide-clear` - clears preceding floats
 1. `.styleguide-nofloat` - disables floating on the element
 1. `.styleguide-hidden` - hides the element

+## TODO

+This boilerplate is a work-in-progress.

+As time allows I'd like to address the following:

+1. This documentation - Add some way to check that the correct version of Node is installed
+1. This documentation - Add some way to check that the correct version of the Github client is installed
+1. This documentation - Add some way to check that the correct version of the KSS binary is installed
+1. This documentation - Add some information on keep the KSS binary up to date
+1. This documentation - Add some information on keep the KSS Node dependencies up to date
+1. This documentation - Add some information on keep the clone up to date via the Github client
+1. This documentation - Add a diagram explaining how the system works, so that the role of the generator, KSS template and PHP boilerplate are clarified
+1. This documentation - Add steps to install and configure aLaunch
+1. Generator - create a .bat (batch) file, or Adobe Air app to allow project setup via Windows
+1. Boilerplate - add separate boilerplate files (Drupal, Wordpress, Silverstripe, etc)
+1. Configuration file - Add an option to include jQuery, in case it is not available in the parent project
+1. Github - apply to merge changes with the original kss-node project, if appropriate